“There is no perfection, only beautiful versions of brokenness” - Shannon L. Alder

 But it worked.
 Its been running for about a year now on my schools fancy virtual machine - a 2-core Intel Xeon 2.70GHz loaded with Ubuntu, 2GB of memory and 20GB of disk space.
 Since I would eventually lose access to this fancy virtual machine, I decided to rewrite this program knowing what I know now - so that it functions perfectly on a Raspberry Pi 2 with a third the computing power, half the disk space and half the memory.

 We can rebuild.
 We have the technology.

 I rewrote everything in my new favorite language, Go following some generic principles.
 It took about 3 hours.
 Luckily, I had just ported my homegrown fuzzy string matching library from Python to Go which had a 10x speed improvement already.
-From there I followed the same methods I used to write my Golang wiki to add routes and process inputs.
+From there I followed the same methods I used to write to add routes and process inputs.
 Everything else is basically the same, except the backend database is now BoltDB instead of MySQL.

 Benchmarking the new vs old

 I benchmarked both versions of Music Suggestions Ninja, the old and new, by searching for a band called “Coldpla” (which is fuzzy matched to “Coldplay”).
 The disk space was measured using

 ds -sh ./, the memory usage was measured using

 free -m before and after stopping program, and the speed was measured using by simulating 300 users hatching 10 users/second.
 Here are the results: